Steve Veevers – Chief Executive Officer

 Outside of work, Becky is a proud mum to two busy girls and finds joy in spending time outdoors whenever she can.

-Kate Jenkins – Director of People
+Kate Jenkins – Chief People and Culture Officer

 Kate oversees the work of our People and Organisational Development teams, within the Shared Services Portfolio.